 What is skill-based matchmaking (SBMM)?

-For example, in Call of Duty, the matchmaking algorithm is believed to take into account your stats, like time played, score per minute, and Kill/Death Ratio (KDR), and put you in a match with players who are similar in these areas.
+For example, in Call of Duty, the matchmaking algorithm is believed to consider your statistics, like time played, score per minute, and Kill/Death Ratio (KDR).
+As a result, you’ll generally end up in matches with players who score similarly in these areas.

-What games use skill-based matchmaking?
+Which games use skill-based matchmaking?

 Why is skill-based matchmaking controversial and unpopular?